 This chapter provides essential guidance for developers and designers planning and delivering street infrastructure in South West Rugby.
-Developed collaboratively with Warwickshire County Council (WCC), a principal stakeholder in highway management, this code promotes a people-centric approach to movement and street design.
-It aligns with placemaking principles, prioritizing road safety, sustainable transport, and creating environments that enhance the quality of public spaces.
+Warwickshire County Council (WCC) has been a key stakeholder in the development of this work and the code promotes a people-centric approach to movement and street design.
+It aligns with placemaking principles, prioritising road safety, sustainable transport, and creating environments that enhance the quality of public spaces.